ataylor89/weatherforecast/README.md

 When a user visits `http://localhost:8080` with a web browser, the web browser does the following.

 1. It resolves the domain name `localhost` to the IP address 127.0.0.1
 2. It opens a socket and connects it with the address 127.0.0.1:8080.
-This forms a connection.
+This creates a connection.
 3. It opens a stream for sending and receiving data across the connection.
 4. It writes a GET request to the stream for the index page of the server.